Detroit Red Wings: Gordie Howe era (1950–1966)

 Following another playoff upset in 1953 at the hands of the Bruins, the Red Wings won back-to-back Stanley Cups, beating the rival powerhouse Montreal Canadiens.
-Both of the Stanley Cup Finals played between the two teams were decided in seven games.
-The seventh game during the 1954 Stanley Cup Finals was won with one of the oddest cup winning goals ever, when the 5'7" left winger Tony Leswick, known more for his relentless checking than scoring prowess, shot a puck towards the Montreal goal from the middle of the ice.
+Both of the Stanley Cup Final series played between the two teams were decided in seven games.
+The seventh game during the 1954 Stanley Cup Final was won with one of the oddest cup winning goals ever, when the 5'7" left winger Tony Leswick, known more for his relentless checking than scoring prowess, shot a puck towards the Montreal goal from the middle of the ice.
 Habs defenseman Doug Harvey tried to gain control of the wobbly puck with his glove but instead redirected it past Montreal goalie Gerry McNeil.
 The repeat of the series the season after was closely contested, as all seven games were won by the home team, with Detroit taking the seventh game.
-Montreal was sorely lacking its all-star Maurice Richard, who was suspended after hitting a linesman during the regular season, and the Red Wings' stars carried their team, as Lindsay scored four goals in a single game and Howe scored 20 points during the playoffs, 12 of which during the Finals, all new records in the league.
+Montreal was sorely lacking its all-star Maurice Richard, who was suspended after hitting a linesman during the regular season, and the Red Wings' stars carried their team, as Lindsay scored four goals in a single game and Howe scored 20 points during the playoffs, 12 of which during the Stanley Cup Final series, all new records in the league.

 The 1954–55 season ended a run of seven straight regular season titles, an NHL record.
 During the 1955 off-season, Marguerite Norris lost an intra-family power struggle, and was forced to turn over the Red Wings to her younger brother Bruce.
-Detroit and Montreal once again met, in the 1956 Stanley Cup Finals, but this time the Canadiens won the Stanley Cup, their first of five in a row.
+Detroit and Montreal once again met, in the 1956 Stanley Cup Final, but this time the Canadiens won the Stanley Cup, their first of five in a row.
 In 1957, Lindsay, who had scored 30 goals and led the league in assists with 55, teamed up with Harvey to help start the National Hockey League Players' Association (NHLPA).
 As a result, he and goaltender Glenn Hall were promptly traded to Chicago.

-In 1959, the Red Wings missed the playoffs for the first time in 21 years.
+In 1958–59, the Red Wings missed the playoffs for the first time in 21 years.
 However, within a couple of years, the franchise was able to rejuvenate itself.
-The Red Wings made the Finals in four of the next six years between 1961 and 1966.
+The Red Wings made the Stanley Cup Final four times between 1960–61 and 1965–66 seasons.
 However, they came away empty-handed.